Internet censorship in Iran: Early 2000s

 Iran underwent a significant increase in internet usage in the early 2000s.
 Many users saw the internet as an easy way to circumvent Iran's strict press laws.
 As international internet usage grew, its censorship increased, and many popular websites were blocked, especially after 2005 under the administration of conservative president Mahmoud Ahmadinejad.

 In 2005–2018, Ayatollah Khamenei sent letters to the presidents of Iran, the General Staff of the Armed Forces of Iran, and the IRGC, ordering them to form a national intranet called the National Information Network.
 The National Information Network was unveiled during the 2019 Iranian protests.
 The NIN works in a way similar to the Great Firewall of China, but with more strict monitoring.

-After YouTube was blocked in Iran, Aparat, an Iranian online video-sharing platform, was founded.
-In 2020, due to the activity of an Aparat user, the CEO of Aparat was sentenced to 10 years in prison because of an interview with children about sex and pornography by Gelofen TV.
-The business of selling virtual private networks (VPNs), SOCKS, and proxy servers in Iran is worth millions of dollars due to their large demand.
-The twelfth Minister of Information and Communications Technology in Iran announced that the lucrative business of selling VPNs and proxies has generated substantial profits for its manufacturers and retailers, and there are efforts to stop these businesses.

 In 2006 and 2010, the activist group Reporters Without Borders labeled Iran one of the 13 countries designated "Enemies of the Internet."
 Reporters Without Borders sent a letter to the United Nations High Commissioner for Human Rights, Navi Pillay, to share its deep concern and ask for her intervention in the case of two netizens and free speech defenders, Vahid Asghari and Hossein Derakhshan.